xiw-1202/FocusUniveral-Landing_Page/README.md

 2. Open `index.html` in a web browser

-Or deploy to any static hosting service like:
+Alternatively, you can deploy to any static hosting service like:
-- GitHub Pages
 - Netlify
 - Vercel
 - AWS S3